GOOD VS BAD? SOCIAL MEDIA IS WHAT "YOU" MAKE IT

 This is a personal one for me.
 My parents split up a month before I got married, nearly eight years ago.
 They now live on other sides of the world.
 My mum lives in Germany and my dad is now back in New Zealand.
 My mum has met my son once and my daughter a handful of times.
 I know it sounds a little strange, but Facebook makes me feel like I still have parents.
 I FaceTime them every week.
 My mum comments on every photo I post.
 No joke.
 I woke up one morning with 67 notifications, all from my mum (can someone say stalker?
 Ha).
 I like it, it makes her feel like she knows her grandchildren (possibly because I post so many photos.
 My bad).
 But seriously, it CAN help you stay or at least feel CONNECTED!
 Yes, social media can make your relationships more shallow, but only if you let it.
 It can also provide a great space to talk, share and stay in each other's worlds (even if it's only a cyber one).

-I don't believe social media is good or bad.It’s totally what YOU make it.I choose GOOD.
+I don't believe social media is good or bad.It’s totally what YOU make it.I choose GOOD (or at least that’s what I keep trying to do).
 You can too.
 We all can.